PedroANeves/git-privacy/README.md

 ```
 By default, `git-privacy verify` checks only un-pushed commits.

+To temporarily disable git-privacy, set the environment variable
+`GIT_PRIVACY_DISABLE` to anything.

 Run `git privacy help` for a list of all commands.

 ## Make git-privacy available by default